 With tourists from every corner of the world, you’ve marvelled at the iconic, architecturally implausible, sails of the Sydney Opera House.
 Squinted, close-up, at the surprisingly small, not-quite-white, tiles.
-Nailed the ubiquitous photo – Opera House in foreground, Harbour Bridge in background.
+Nailed the ubiquitous photo – Opera House in the foreground, Harbour Bridge in the background.
 Tick.

 You’ve walked the sweeping length of Bondi Beach.
 Observed, almost anthropologically, idiosyncratic local Bondi culture.
 Oiled up, muscular bodies flexing their pecs at the beachside workout area.
 Designer pooches.
 Egg white omelettes.
 Power smoothies.
 Shots of Lemongrass.

 From the Manly Ferry, you’ve gasped at the serene, expansive beauty of the harbour.
 Put your camera down for a mindful moment.
 Taking it all in.
 Felt pangs of jealousy that you don’t like in a city of such of such extraordinary natural wonder (I felt that too.
 I had to come live here).

 Sydney’s is a manageable city.
 Its iconic wonders are easy to find.
 But if you leave without exploring Sydney beyond the Opera House then you have missed out.
 Big time.
 Dare I say it, you haven’t really seen Sydney.

 Follow the five tips below.
 An insider’s guide.
 You’ll drink and eat with locals… away from the tourist drag.
 Get a taste of the great Aussie bush and, if you’re lucky, meet unique Aussie Fauna in the wild.

 1. Exploring Sydney – The Spit to Manly walk